St Mary's Catholic High School offers a distinctive Catholic education in partnership with parents and the local Parishes.

 - If no contact has been made by the parent/carer by the third day of absence, an email will also be sent home.

 - All students are monitored weekly on their level of attendance as explained below.
 The Key Stage 5 Team emails an updated Attendance Report to all Sixth Form Tutors every week for consideration in tutor time.

 - The Key Stage 5 Team sends home a fortnightly attendance email to parents that highlights the fortnightly attendance as well as the cumulative subject attendance for the year.

 90% to 97%

 In addition to attending College, students must attend all lessons and additional study sessions relevant to their programme of study.
 If a student is present in school and fails to attend lessons, the College will contact parents, and the student may be placed on an attendance report card to monitor their attendance in all lessons.
 They will also be required to complete all tasks missed.
 Repeated incidents of truancy and therefore defiance may result in a student losing their place in the Sixth Form.

-In cases where there is concern regarding the level of attendance (attendance below 90%) the Student Support Officer and Directors will consider action to support the student to improve their attendance.
+In cases where there is concern regarding the level of attendance (attendance below 90%) the Key Stage 5 Team will consider action to support the student to improve their attendance.
 Students may be placed on an attendance report card and possibly a Sixth Form Contract.
 A Sixth Form contract is a formal written warning that a student’s place at the Sixth Form is under review unless all terms of the contract are met.
 The contract will clearly set out what is expected from a student and the support strategies the College will put in place to help the student meet the conditions of the contract.
 If a student fails to fully adhere to the terms of the contract there are a range of possible higher level sanctions which could be issued including losing their place at College.

 Continuation to Y13 criteria